Hold Your Fire: Lyrics

-Hold Your Fires comments on the socio-political state of the modern world, with the existential angst of The Joshua Tree (1987) by U2.
+Hold Your Fire comments on the socio-political state of the modern world, with the existential angst of The Joshua Tree (1987) by U2.

 Reception

 Contemporaneous

-Hold Your Fire was critically acclaimed upon its release, with music publications such as Metal Hammer, Kerrang! and Sounds giving it perfect scores.
+Music publications such as Metal Hammer, Kerrang! and Sounds awarded Hold Your Fire perfect scores.
 Kerrang!s Stefan Chirazi claimed it was one of the best albums of 1987, another Rush LP with "class, quality and consistency" and a rare record to contain ten perfect tracks.
 Sounds Paul Elliot praised the band for not losing their "warmth", "heart" and "humanity" despite the studio polish twelve albums in.

-Rush's progression with Hold Your Fire was a prominent topic in reviews, with a variety of responses.
+Rush's progression with Hold Your Fire was a prominent topic, with a variety of responses.
 On the positive side, some critics perceived the band continually expanding their musical and sonic territory while maintaining their perfectionism and compositional intricacies.
-Neil Randall of the Kitchener-Waterloo Record wrote the approach was "unhurried" on the album, which he attributed to the length being longer than Rush's other LPs.
 Some appreciated the album for being more accessible to mainstream listeners and having tighter compositions than prior records.
-Elliot praised Rush for abandoning the "overwrought chaff" and melodrama of 1970s progressive rock such as A Farewell to Kings (1977), allowing for simpler compositions with a style relevant to the contemporary decade.
-He gave particular note to the "rich and insistent" melodies, giving the overall product "fire and spirit".

-Less favorably, Guitar for the Practicing Musician categorized the album as more of the same "wordy", "self-involved" and "grand" lyrics and "musical dramatics" that are "totally enveloped in its own seriousness", but with even more "technical sophistication" than Power Windows.
-The publication claimed the album was brought down by the "backbreaking" sterility and predictability of Rush's latest sound that the album's redeeming qualities failed to overcome.
-Omaha World-Herald reviewer James Healy thought it consisted of stale cliches prevalent in their older work, worsened by the synthesizers.
+Less favorably, Guitar for the Practicing Musician and the Omaha World-Herald categorized the record as Rush's most-stale tropes prominent in all of their albums, but combined with a sterile, predictable, technically-sophisticated, and synthesizer-heavy sound characteristic of the group in the 1980s.
 NME, a publication that historically panned Rush's music and their socio-political beliefs, joked, "Locked in a timewarp along with the music, [Peart] is still bent on devising an LP based on a concept."
 At worst, Nester Aparicio of The Evening Sun labeled the overall product "wimpy" and "fluffy", with none of the "glory" of albums like 2112 and Moving Pictures.
 Elliot and the Press & Sun-Bulletins Anand Agneshwar described the lyrics as human and personal, with vulnerability and introspection.
 Conversely, "they are too cumbersome and distanced to be embraceable" for Guitar for the Practicing Musician.

 Hold Your Fire peaked number 13 in the Billboard 200 album chart, the first time a Rush studio album outside the Top 10 since 1978's Hemispheres.
 Although Hold Your Fire was certified gold in the United States shortly after its release, it failed to reach platinum status according to the RIAA, becoming the first Rush studio album to not do so since 1975's Caress of Steel.